golioth/docs/docs/guides/quickstart/4-register-device.md

 ### Provision the Device

 You may add new devices through a process called _provisioning_.
-Provisioning uses the REST API securely associate a device and it's credentials with a Project in Golioth.
+Provisioning securely associates a device and it's credentials with a Project in Golioth.

 To provision a device, use `goliotctl provision` with the following parameters: